 Destination

-Medical and evacuation costs vary dramatically by destination.
-Adventure activities in Southeast Asia are cheaper to insure than the same activities in the USA or Europe.
-Remote destinations with limited medical facilities (Nepal, parts of South America, Africa) carry higher evacuation costs.
+Medical and evacuation costs vary enormously by country.
+Adventure activities in Southeast Asia are generally cheaper to insure than the same activities in the United States or Europe.
+Remote destinations with limited hospital access - Nepal, parts of South America, East Africa - carry higher evacuation costs that affect your premium.

 📅